Dementia Q&A: What Physicians Ask About Diagnosis and Treatment

 This Claims Corner examines a neurosurgical case that alleges several failures to assess and treat a patient in a timely manner.
 It also highlights the importance of communicating with physicians and advanced practice providers involved with post-surgical care.

-Pain Management and Appropriate Prescribing of Opioid Medication for Older Adults
+Opioid Pain Management and Appropriate Prescribing for Older Adults

 This activity includes five video segments on effective pain management and appropriate prescribing of opioid medication for older adult patients.
 Presenters include a family practice physician, orthopedic surgeon, palliative care physician, and a pain management specialist provider.